 Here’s how we’re doing our bit to create a sustainable borough, fit for the future.

-Brent Cross Town, the new park town at the heart of the Brent Cross Cricklewood regeneration scheme, will be London’s largest 15-minute town, meaning people will be able to walk from home to school, work, public transport, shops and places of leisure, reducing the carbon footprint of the new community.
+Brent Cross Town, the new park town at the heart of the Brent Cross Cricklewood regeneration scheme, is carefully designed to enable our community to walk from home to school, work, public transport, shops and places of leisure within 15 minutes, reducing the carbon footprint of the new community.

-And the 15-minute concept is welcomed by residents.
-Argent Related commissioned a survey by insight agency Copa which found that close to 60% of UK residents agreed that lockdown had enhanced their love of their immediate area, and 70% of people are enthusiastic about the idea of the 15-minute town.
+Related Argent commissioned a survey by insight agency Copa which found that close to 60% of UK residents agreed that lockdown had enhanced their love of their immediate area.

 Enhancing green spaces